Research at Western

 Times Higher Education University Impact Rankings Success

-About the Times Higher Education Impact Rankings
+About the Times Higher Education University Impact Rankings

-The Times Higher Education Impact Rankings assess universities on their commitment to the United Nations Sustainable Development Goals (SDGs).
+The Times Higher Education University Impact Rankings assess universities on their commitment to the United Nations Sustainable Development Goals (SDGs).
 Institutions are assessed against performance indicators across teaching; research; international outlook; and industry and community engagement.
 These rankings are based on research, outreach and stewardship and are the only ranking system in the world to assess higher education’s sustainability impact.

 Research Spotlight